 He was then asked to chair the Reimagine Cancer Care campaign to build the Asplundh Cancer Pavilion.
 The goal was set at $35 million.
 Again the goal was met and surpassed with the final fundraising efforts totaling around $53 million.

 Goodman says working to make the Asplundh Cancer Pavilion, which opened in 2018, a reality was a project near and dear to his heart, as his father passed away from cancer in 1986.
 “Walking in there, it means a lot to me.”

-Goodman continues to work with the board on ongoing endeavors and serves on the advisory committee to help raise funds to complete the new Specialty Care Pavilion.
+Goodman continues to work with the board on ongoing endeavors and serves on the advisory committee to help raise funds to complete Jefferson’s new outpatient center.
 He and his wife recently made a very generous donation to support the new facility.

 The building, under construction at 11th and Chestnut streets, is a 19-story facility that combines high tech with elegant design to provide patients with a one-stop shop for most of their healthcare needs.
 It is set to open in 2024.

 “They are going to have the latest and greatest of things in that building,” he says.
-“The Specialty Care Pavilion is an absolute win for Jefferson and its patients.”
+“The facility is an absolute win for Jefferson and its patients.”

 Loyalty to Jefferson, and Abington in particular, inspired the Goodmans to make a large gift to establish the endowed position of the Bruce and Judi Goodman Senior Vice President, Regional Advancement in honor of Jill Kyle.

 Two years ago, just before the COVID-19 pandemic, Jefferson leadership selected the Goodmans to receive the President’s Award, which is among the highest civic honors the enterprise bestows.
 After a long delay, in person events returned and the award was finally presented to Bruce and Judi on May 24, 2022.